codeigniter4/CodeIgniter4/user_guide_src/source/libraries/pagination.rst

 And that's all it takes.
 The Pager class will render First and Last page links, as well as Next and Previous links for any pages more than two pages on either side of the current page.

+It is important to be aware that the library pattern for Next and Previous is different from what is used in the traditional way of paging results.

+Next and Previous here is linked to the group of links to be displayed in the pagination structure, and not to the next or previous page of records.

 If you prefer a simpler output, you can use the ``simpleLinks()`` method, which only uses "Older" and "Newer" links, instead of the details pagination links::